Certificate of Destruction for Saint Paul Businesses

 Healthcare Systems

 Healthcare IT managers at Regions Hospital (Level I Trauma, 454+ beds, HealthPartners), United Hospital (200,000+ patients/year, Allina Health flagship), and M Health Fairview St. Joseph's require HIPAA-compliant certificates with BAA execution and PHI chain-of-custody for OCR audit documentation.
-STS Electronic Recycling provides healthcare IT disposal meeting 45 CFR §164.312 standards.
+STS Electronic Recycling delivers healthcare IT disposal meeting 45 CFR §164.312 standards — formatted for OCR audit binders, not just internal records.

 Government & State Agencies